Identity And Access Management Engineer Jobs in USA with Visa Sponsorship

 Does Identity and Access Management Engineer qualify as an H-1B specialty occupation?

 Yes.
 IAM Engineer consistently qualifies as a specialty occupation because the role requires theoretical and practical application of highly specialized knowledge in cybersecurity and identity systems, and employers routinely require a bachelor's degree or higher in computer science, information security, or a related field.
-USCIS has a strong track record of approving H-1B petitions for this title.
+USCIS has a strong track record of approving H-1B visa petitions for this title.

 Which visa types do IAM Engineers typically get sponsored for?

 H-1B is the most common path, but L-1B is a strong option if you're transferring from an overseas office of a U.S. multinational in a specialized knowledge capacity.
 O-1A is possible if you have notable publications, patents, or speaking credentials in cybersecurity.
-Canadian and Mexican nationals in this role may also qualify for TN status under the Computer Systems Analyst category.
+Canadian and Mexican nationals in this role may also qualify for TN visa status under the Computer Systems Analyst category.

 What degree does an employer need you to have to sponsor an IAM Engineer?